-Rewritten for July 2017!
+Rewritten for March 2018!

 Previously I’ve written posts on paramedic textbooks for Australian students.
 It’s gotten a bit long and it’s a bit too challenging to keep editing.
 So I’ve re-written it to be a lot shorter.
-And now that it’s July 2017 and I’ve read pretty much all of them out there, I’ve come up with what I think is the best solution for Australian students looking to educate themselves.
+And now that it’s March 2018 and I’ve read pretty much all of them out there, I’ve come up with what I think is the best solution for Australian students looking to educate themselves.

 The Problem for Australian Students

 In the US, you go to EMT-Basic school, get an EMT-B textbook, and learn from that.
 Then you can go on to EMT-Paramedic school, get an EMT-P textbook, and that’s the end of it.
 In Australia… there is no EMT-B. There’s no EMT-P. You (almost in every case) go off to do a Bachelor Degree in Paramedic Science (or similar) use a combination of textbooks, and get thrust into a scope that’s between EMT-I and EMT-P, but with the knowledge and clinical decision-making capacity above the average EMT-P.

 This creates a gap.
 What we gain in high level knowledge, we miss out on in fundamental prehospital skills.
 Any idiot in the degree can figure out how to clumsily shove in an OP airway and use a bag valve mask, but few of them can really identify when to choose an OP over an NP, or the true indications of when to bag a patient or not (they know what tidal volume is, but have no idea about minute volume, nor what constitutes true respiratory failure).
 This is actually made worse by universities trying to crowd out prehospital care textbooks in favour of medical textbooks – textbooks written for professions that don’t have to deal with limited equipment, limited information, and uncontrolled environments.